1. KEY INFORMATION ABOUT THE RESEARCHERS AND THIS STUDY

 8.2 Will I be paid or given anything for taking part in this study?

-You will receive a Fitbit Charge 4 after completing the initial survey.
-If you already have a Fitbit or Apple Watch you prefer to use for the study, you will receive a $50 Amazon card instead.
-You will also receive $80 in Amazon gift certificates throughout the year ($20 following each quarterly survey), contingent upon continued Fitbit or Apple Watch use (including when you sleep), regular mood score submission, and quarterly follow-up survey completion.
-At the conclusion of the study, participants may keep their Fitbits for personal use.
+You will receive a fitness tracker after completing the initial survey and enrolling in the MyDataHelps phone app.
+If you already have a compatible fitness tracker (Fitbit, Apple Watch, or Garmin) you prefer to use for the study, you will receive a $50 Amazon card instead.
+You will also receive $80 in Amazon gift certificates throughout the year ($20 following each quarterly survey), contingent upon continued fitness tracker use (including when you sleep), regular mood score submission, and quarterly follow-up survey completion.
+At the conclusion of the study, participants may keep the provided fitness tracker for personal use.

 If you decide to participate in the annual survey, you will receive a $25 gift certificate to Amazon.